 Enough of all the buzzy noise, let’s go to the real deal.
 So how do we analyze and solve case studies in marketing?.

 In my own experience, you can rarely go with a ‘one-solution-fits-all’ approach to solve a case.

 But you may find a few pointers to be helpful for marketing case studies.

-Marketing, at its core, focuses mainly on 3 things:
+Marketing, at its core, focuses mainly on three things.

 1. Creating Value — What problem does your product or service solve and for whom?